 People don’t move neatly and predictably, from one stage to another.
 In reality, the grief process is messier and more dynamic.

 This is not to say that people don’t experience things like denial, anger, bargaining, depression or sadness while processing through their grief.
 But the theories we have today do a much better job of describing the complexities of the grief process.

 It is important that we don’t impose this way of thinking about grief on the people we are caring for.
 People may experience denial, anger, bargaining, and depression/sadness, but they may not.
 Our role is to listen carefully and pay attention to what they tell us about their own experience with grief.

 In the same way that we can be influenced by these myths about grief, the people we care for can be influenced by the myths, too.

 Another way we can care for people is by assuring them that there is no one way to grieve, that it is okay to take the time they need, and that they may not return to “normal.”

 We can help them to understand that not being emotional doesn’t necessarily mean that something is wrong.
-And we can help them to understand that there are better ways to think about grief than
+And we can help them to understand that there are better ways to think about grief than the five stages.

 You don’t have to be a professional to be a good caregiver.

 In many respects all we are doing in our caregiving is loving the person.
 Some people will need professional care, but most of the people we care for will simply need someone to listen to them.

 If you need some guidance as to how best to love the person who is grieving, all you really need to do is to ask yourself: how you I want someone to love me if I were in their situation?